SonkeWohler/.vim/README.md

 assume is `~/.vim/`).

 Keep in mind that if you are using cmd `~/` is `C:/Users/<user-name>`.
-I assume you are performing any operations from `~/` with many relative paths.
+I assume you are performing any operations from `~/` with any relative paths.

 Symlinks in most linux shells are of the form `ln [target] [link]`, while on windows it is `mklink [link] [target]`.
 Since the git bash for windows that I